 Who do I see for help during my stay?

 Our Manager, Tim, will meet the retreat organiser or “single point of contact” on arrival and give a quick orientation of the facilities, including the kitchen and rules relating to rubbish disposal.
 Communication works best on site if there is a single person from your group, usually the retreat organiser, who can liaise with Tim if any concerns arise.
 It is therefore important for the organiser to be the first person to arrive at Sine Cera so Tim can brief them and so that when guests arrive, the retreat organiser can explain which rooms they have been allocated.
 During your stay, the retreat organiser can contact Tim via a telephone in Fahr House.
 Please follow Tim’s guidance while on site so both guests and the facilities are kept safe.
 It is our general approach to leave guests to enjoy the site undisturbed by staff.

 Can I move furniture?

-Please discuss this with our Caretaker.
+Please discuss this with our Manager.
 Obviously, there are some limits to this.
 Moving furniture also creates the risk of damage to furniture, floors and walls.
 Any furniture that is moved must be replaced in its original position before departure.